-- SVMs were originally proposed by Boser, Guyon, and Vapnik in 1992. - Good performance on a number of classification tasks ranging from text to genomic data. - SVMs can be applied to complex data types, e.g. graphs, trees, sequences, by designing kernel functions for such data. - Also to probability distributions "Learning from Distributions via Support Measure Machines" [Muandet et al., NIPS 2012] - Kernel trick has been extended to other methods such as Perceptron, PCA, kNN, etc. - Popular optimization algorithms for SVMs use decomposition to hillclimb over a subset of α_n 's at a time, e.g. SMO [Platt '99]. - But training and testing with linear SVMs are much faster. - Read Lin's "Machine Learning Software: Design and Practical Use"
+- SVMs were originally proposed by Boser, Guyon, and Vapnik in 1992. - SVMs are currently among the best performers on a number of classification tasks ranging from text to genomic data. - SVMs can be applied to complex data types, e.g. graphs, trees, sequences, by designing kernel functions for such data. - Also to probability distributions "Learning from Distributions via Support Measure Machines" [Muandet et al., NIPS 2012] - Kernel trick has been extended to other methods such as Perceptron, PCA, kNN, etc. - Popular optimization algorithms for SVMs use decomposition to hillclimb over a subset of $\alpha_n$ 's at a time, e.g. SMO [Platt '99]. - But training and testing with linear SVMs are much faster. - Read Lin's "Machine Learning Software: Design and Practical Use"